The healing power of nature: balance mind, body and soul

 Snorkelling with seals around the Farne Islands, Northumberland

 Jump aboard a boat trip to the Farne Islands - a favourite of Sir David Attenborough’s - and meet one of the largest seal colonies in the UK.
-Swimming alongside the colony and observing these social and inquisitive creatures in their natural environment is truly unforgettable
+Swimming alongside the seal colony and observing these social and inquisitive creatures in their natural environment is truly unforgettable

 Wild swimming in the Northumberland National Park